EricLBuehler/mistral.rs/README.md

   - Intel MKL with `mkl` feature.
   - Apple Accelerate with `accelerate` feature.

+Enabling features is done by passing `--features ...` to the build system.
+When using `cargo run`, pass the `--features` flag before the `--` seperating build flags from runtime flags.

+- To enable a single feature like `metal`: `cargo build --release --features metal`.
+- To enable multiple features, specify them in quotes: `cargo build --release --features "cuda flash-attn cudnn"`.

 ## Benchmarks
 |Device|Mistral.rs Completion T/s|Llama.cpp Completion T/s|
 |-|-|-|